Mental Health Month Event Starter Kit

 – Check – Measure –

 Outcome evaluation – Has the desired effect been achieved?
 Are people seeking help more?
 Making contact?
-This can be difficult to measure, so it can be helpful to think of one simple thing that can be easily tracked.
-This can include, for instance, the number of people who have signed up to your mailing list, or people who have liked, shared or commented on your social media posts.
+Simply think of one simple thing that can be easily tracked – like number of people who have signed up to your mailing list, or people who have liked, shared, retweeted or commented on your social media posts.

 Implementation evaluation – Did you stick to your plan?
 Did your project get through unexpected challenges?